youngmychald/angular-springboot-backend/README.md

-# Ensono Angular Spring Boot JPA/Hibernate Web Project
+# Angular Spring Boot JPA/Hibernate Web Project
 This application provides the REST API services utilizing jaave 1.8 and JPA/Hibernate to perform the major CRUD operations for their respective REST URI endpoints.
 It contains the business data model and workflow engine.

 ## Technologies Used